History of Indiana Dunes National Park

-By the time the 89th Congress adjourned in late 1966, the bill had passed and the Indiana Dunes National Lakeshore finally became a reality.
+By the time the 89th Congress adjourned, the bill (Public Law 89-761) had passed on November 5, 1966 and the Indiana Dunes National Lakeshore finally became a reality.
 While the 1966 authorizing legislation included only 8,330 acres of land and water, the Save the Dunes Council, National Park Service, and others continued to seek expansion of the boundaries of preservation.
 Four subsequent expansion bills for the park (1976, 1980, 1986, and 1992) have increased the size of the park to more than 15,000 acres.

 On February 15, 2019, Congress authorized the name change from Indiana Dunes National Lakeshore to Indiana Dunes National Park (Public Law No: 116-6; written into House Joint Resolution 31).
 Indiana Dunes became the 61st national park.